ElektraInitiative/PermaplanT/doc/architecture/context.md

   - preferable permaculture zone (MISSING)
 - is a tree/bush (MISSING, start with Herbaceous/Woody (woody) AND life cycle (perennial))
 - notes German (MISSING)

+All of this information can be present and overwritten on any level of the hierarchy, the most concrete information takes presence.

 # Output Parameters